-Physical health is critical for overall well-being and is the most outwardly visible of the three primary dimensions of health.
-Some of the most obvious and serious signs that we are unhealthy appear when physical health deteriorates.
+Physical health is critical for overall wellbeing and is the most outwardly visible of the three primary dimensions of health.
+Some of the most obvious and serious signs that we see appear when physical health deteriorates.

 Of course, addressing physical health issues is crucial for anyone suffering from chronic ailments and wanting to regain and maintain overall health and wellness.
 It is important to understand that the lifestyle choices we make every day have the biggest impact on our state of physical health.

 Physical health is maintained as a result of balance in several key areas:

 - Physical activity - including strength, flexibility, and endurance.
 It is essential to be active on a daily basis, with a mix of both leisurely physical activity such as hiking, biking, and walking and/or more structured forms of exercise such as strength training, running, and sports.

 - Nutrition and diet – encompassing nutrient intake, hydration and healthy digestion.
 A well-balanced diet should contain carbohydrates, proteins, healthy fats, vitamins, and minerals.
 In general, meals and snacks should be consumed throughout the day, and portion sizes should be sensible.
 And, of course, it is important to drink fluids, ideally clean water, throughout the day as well.

 - Rest and sleep - includes periodic rest and relaxation, along with high-quality sleep.
 Allowing the body to rest and repair is just as important as getting regular activity.
 Periodically relaxing, meditating or taking short naps throughout the day allows your body to rejuvenate.
 And, ideally, you should sleep for 7-9 hours a day in a quiet, dark environment to maintain your physical health.